danielbui78/MacOSCompileDeps/README.md

-# LuxCoreRender Mac Files #
+# yaluxplug-LuxCore Mac Dependency Files #

-This repository contains the source dependencies for the Mac OS version of LuxCoreRender.
+This repository contains the source dependencies for the Mac OS version of LuxCoreRender version 2.5.
+It is the current version compatible with yaluxplug-LuxCore.

 The boost compile used pyenv to build the libraries against versions used in blender 2.8.

-# macOS 11.4 BIG SUR instructions (assumes CMake 3.20+) #
+# macOS 11.4 - 11.6 BIG SUR instructions (assumes CMake 3.20+, zsh) #
 ---------------------

 These instructions based on the original macOS 11+ guide for Compiling LuxCore: